 REAL ESTATE PROPERTY PURCHASE AND MORTGAGE - FLAT RATE LOW LEGAL FEE LAWYERS - 780.432.7000

 Ranbir Thind & Associates Law Firm has been dealing with real estate transactions since 2004 and have efficient staff to deal with real estate transactions be it a sale, purchase or financing of your house or condominium.
 Whether you are a builder buying or selling a property or an individual(s) buying or selling your house or condo or are refinancing an existing property, our highly experienced team at Ranbir Thind & Associates will make your Real Estate transaction a smooth transaction at a very competitive price.
-Please phone us at 780.432.7000 or contact us online.
+Please phone us at 780.432.7000 or email us at email@example.com.

 Common Steps for purchasers in House Purchase Transactions in Edmonton Alberta

 1. Please ensure that your offer to purchase is subject to conditions for your own protection, such as:

 - Subject to you reviewing a current Real Property Report with Compliance Certificate or atleast a term in the contract for seller to provide the current Real Property Report and compliance before the closing date;

 3. Please ensure that the Offer to Purchase and Sale specifically refers to which Chattels are included or excluded from the purchase (e.g. appliances, mirrors, drapes, light fixtures, etc.).
 If possible, include serial numbers.

 4. If you are planning on assuming an existing mortgage, please review the terms and obtain a written confirmation from the lender that the mortgage is assumable (Please note that most mortgages in Alberta are not assumable).

 5. Please ensure that your offer to purchase has a term that the building and improvements on the property comply with City and Municipal Land Use Bylaws, Zoning Regulations, and Planning Department Requirements.